Ishnatu/PhaserStarterTS/replit.md

 Gemforge Chronicles is an ambitious web3 RPG game, drawing inspiration from classic turn-based games like Pokemon, Final Fantasy, and Heroes of Might and Magic, and incorporating tabletop RPG mechanics and a rich economy system.
 Built on Phaser 3 with TypeScript, the project aims to integrate with blockchain (Ronin network) for NFT support.
 The game features a core loop of town interaction, wilderness exploration, procedurally generated delves, and D20-style turn-based combat.

 ## Recent Changes
+- **CRITICAL FIX: Inventory/menu system fully functional**: Fixed major bug where buttons were unclickable and ESC key didn't work properly in wilderness.
+Restructured button interactivity to work on containers, fixed ESC key to properly close inventory without opening other menus.
 - **Fixed wilderness encounter UI bugs**: All interactive encounter screens (Wandering Merchant, Shrine, Void Corruption) now support ESC key to close and have fully clickable buttons
 - **Fixed delve abandonment**: Abandoned delves are now properly removed from the map and spawn location moved 100px away from entrance to prevent re-triggering
 - **Fixed town exit spawn**: Exiting town now spawns at (1550, 1550) to prevent immediate re-entry trigger